Local explosions and extinction in continuous-state branching processes with logistic competition: Preliminaries

-The integral conditions for the classification of the boundaries $0$ and $\infty$ of $U$ displayed in Tables \ref{correspondanceUZ} and \ref{correspondanceUZextinc} can be found in \cite[Lemma 5.2]{MR3940763}.
-It is shown there that Feller's conditions can indeed be simplified this way.
-Notice that $\mathcal{E}=\frac{c}{2}M_U(0,x_0]$, where $M_U$ is the speed measure of $U$, see \eqref{speedmeasure}.
+\end{itemize} \end{theorem} The integral conditions for the classification of the boundaries $0$ and $\infty$ of $U$ displayed in Tables~ \ref{correspondanceUZ} and \ref{correspondanceUZextinc} can be found in \cite[Lemma 5.2]{MR3940763}.
+It is shown there that Feller's conditions, see Table~ \ref{Fellerconditions}, can indeed be simplified this way.
+Notice that $\mathcal{E}=\frac{c}{2}M_U(0,x_0]$, where $M_U$ is the speed measure of $U$, see \eqref{speedmeasure} for the general formula.
+Moreover, Table~\ref{correspondanceUZ} shows that the boundary $0$ of $U$ is regular -- the process $U$ can access and leave $0$ if it is not stopped -- if and only if $\mathcal{E}<\infty$ and $2\lambda/c<1$.
+Note also that there are no situations in which \(\infty\) (resp. $0$ ) is natural for the LCSBP (resp. for its Laplace dual).

-We stress that when the boundary $\infty$ of $Z$ is regular reflecting, $\infty$ is also instantaneous and regular for itself, see \cite[Proposition 7.9]{MR3940763}, this entails that the process has a non-degenerate local time at $\infty$.
-The process $Z$ instantaneously reflected at its boundary $\infty$ has been however constructed in \cite[Section 7]{MR3940763} as a limit of LCSBPs whose boundaries $\infty$ are all of entrance type.
-In particular, the construction did not give any information on the excursions away from infinity.

-The duality relationship \eqref{duality1} yields actually the probability entrance law of the process $Z$ started from $\infty$ and the fact that $\infty$ is regular reflecting when $\mathcal{E}<\infty$.
-Indeed since $0$ is regular absorbing for $U$ in this case, by letting $z$ go to $\infty$ for fixed $x$, and $x$ go to $0$ for fixed $z$ in \eqref{duality1}, we see that for all $t\geq 0$,
+The process $Z$ reflected at its boundary $\infty$ was constructed in \cite[Section~7]{MR3940763} as a limit of LCSBPs whose boundaries $\infty$ are all of entrance type.
+The duality relationship \eqref{duality1} yields actually the \textit{probability} entrance law of the process $Z$ started from $\infty$ and the fact that $\infty$ is regular reflecting when $\mathcal{E}<\infty$ and $\frac{2\lambda}{c}<1$.
+Indeed since in this case $0$ is regular absorbing for $U$, by letting $z$ go to $\infty$ for fixed $x$, and $x$ go to $0$ for fixed $z$ in \eqref{duality1}, we see that

-with $\tau_0:=\inf\{t\geq 0: U_t=0\}$.
-What happens in the process past explosion is therefore entirely encoded in the law of the first hitting time of $0$ of $U$.
-Lastly, we stress that no duality relationship for the minimal LCSBP $(Z_t^{\min},t\geq 0)$ was established in \cite{MR3940763} when $\mathcal{E}<\infty$.
-This will be part of the main results.
+What happens to the process $Z$ past explosion is therefore entirely determined by the law of the first hitting time of $0$ by $U$.
+A final result from~\cite{MR3940763} that we need to recall is that when the boundary $\infty$ of $Z$ is regular reflecting, i.e.\ when $\mathcal{E}<\infty$ and $2\lambda/c<1$, it is also regular for itself~\cite[Proposition~7.9]{MR3940763}.
+This implies that the process possesses a non-degenerate local time at $\infty$.
+However, the construction in~\cite{MR3940763} provides no information either on this local time or on the excursions away from $\infty$.
+We shall see that the bidual process $V$ (see~\eqref{dualitydiagram}) is particularly useful for a deeper analysis of LCSBPs in this direction.
+Finally, note that no duality relationship for the minimal LCSBP $(Z_t^{\min}, t \geq 0)$ was established in~\cite{MR3940763} when $\mathcal{E}<\infty$; establishing such a relationship will be one of our main results (Theorem \ref{theorem4}).